RCCG Takes Medical Outreach To FCT Community | Leadership Newspaper

 RCCG Takes Medical Outreach To FCT Community

-As part of humanitarian work, the Redeemed Christian Church of God (RCCG), has offered free medical check-up and treatment to residents of Kuduru community in Bwari Area Council.
+As part of its corporate social responsibility, the Redeemed Christian Church of God (RCCG), has offered free medical treatment and check-up exercise to residents of Kuduru community in the Federal Capital Territory (FCT).

-LEADERSHIP gathered that fewer than five hundreds 5 00 residents of the community benefit from free medical outreach, which included eye checks, heart screening, blood sugar, malaria, Body Mass Index, BMI tests, as well as free food items and clothing.

-Speaking to newsmen during the exercise, the assistant pastor of throne room RCCG, Pastor Emmanuel Mulero, explained that the gesture was part of the mission to have a Quarterly outreach programmes to support the needed in a society.
+Addressing journalists in Abuja, the Assistant Pastor of throne room RCCG, Pastor Emmanuel Mulero said that the gesture was part of the mission to have a Quarterly outreach programmes to support the needed in a society.

 According to him, “We are carrying out free medical treatment, free education support programs for empowerment of youths in the community.

-“We are in Kuduru community to share the love of Jesus, because this inspiration is drawn from the love of Christ who mandated the church to help the need,” he said.
+“We are in Kuduru community to share the love of Jesus, because this inspiration is drawn from the love of Christ who mandated the church to help the needy.

+“We are going to give them free medical treatment, food items and clothes.
+If you look at the members of the community, you will know that all this are important to them,” he said.

 One of the beneficiaries, Chinyere Uchendu who received free treatment, thanked the Redeemed Christian Church of God (RCCG), for extending the Quarterly Reach Out and Touch Medical Outreach service to the community.